IIIF/api/source/api/annex/notes/design_patterns.md

 In the well established pattern of doing one thing well, IIIF specifications should address their own area of concern and be loosely coupled rather than tightly bound together.
 This allows for independent implementation and tooling, and simplifies the process for deployment by adopters and API updates by the community.
 For example, it is possible to implement the [Image API][image-api] without the [Presentation API][presentation-api] and vice versa.
 A counter example is that the [Search API][search-api] is necessarily more tightly linked to the Presentation API.

-This decision was made to ensure that the on-ramp for adopters was as easy and multi-entrant as possible.
+The intent of adopting this principle is to ensure that the on-ramp for adopters was as easy and multi-entrant as possible.
 The Presentation API can be a starting point for any of the other APIs, the Image API can be a starting point for the Presentation or [Authentication API][auth-api]s.
 It also ensures the simplicity and scope of the APIs individually, as the complexity must be managed entirely within the API's specification.

 ### 2.12.
 Define Success, Not Failure